 Symbols.
 Avoid using punctuation or special characters in your file names altogether.
 For some operating systems, these special characters actually function as commands so having them in your file name confuses the computer.
 Examples of some of those characters are / : * ? < > and while they might look cool, they aren’t helpful for file naming.

 Spaces.
-Replace spaces with hyphens or underscores, especially with files destined for the World Wide Web.
+Replace spaces with hyphens or underscores, especially with files destined for the internet.
 Instead of naming your photo “Grand Canyon Summer Vacation 2012.jpg” use “grand-canyon-summer-vacation-2012.jpg”.
-Some Web browsers will actually throw away or ignore anything after a space.
+Some web browsers will actually throw away or ignore anything after a space.

 Length.
 Longer isn’t always better.
 Try to keep your file names under 27 characters.

 Case Sensitive.
 In standard file naming conventions, it’s best to use all lowercase letters.

 Following the file naming conventions above will not only help you stay organized, but will also keep your files functioning properly on the world wide web.
 Others will also thank you if they ever need to find anything on your computer or server!